OWASP/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 RewriteRule $ /http://your_website [R=404,L]
 ```

 However, these are not the only ways to restrict access.
 In order to automate this process, certain framework-specific plugins exist.
-One example for WordPress is [StealthLogin](https://wordpress.org/plugins/stealth-login-page).

 ### Additional Approaches